-The main screen already shows an overview for supported devices and domains, as seen above.
-Once expanded, selecting an actual Appflow server will provide with the relevant data, providing real-time information on URL Latency, status and error codes, HTTP methods, and so forth.
 The bottom has a compact listing of relevant sites and the simple breakdown of the tracked data for them – which sites are receiving what portion of traffic, latency for those sites, traffic in data sent, number of requests, and so forth.
 Additionally, there's a handy visual chart about to provide a swift and intuitive glimpse of current status – whatever that may be!

 The main screen already shows an overview for supported devices and domains, as seen above but once expanded, selecting an actual Appflow server will provide with the relevant more granular data, providing real-time information on URL Latency, status and error codes, and HTTP methods, all of which were discussed above.
 This one screen provides the awesome trifecta of information all in one spot., as shown below.

 This particular screen isn't something that normally will have anything especially unusual – and in fact, it's only when it does that it would generally be of significant concern!
 Users with browser specific issues, or staggeringly high ingress/egress, could suggest some kind of browser error or problem to resolve, or some kind of malicious activity.